chiarabuoncuore/abremipainters/gap2.md

 **B. FRANCESCO PAOLO MICHETTI**

-We retrieved the information regarding the movement associated with Francesco Paolo Michetti by using a few-shot prompt, including in the examples both a widely-known and a lesser-known painter in order to maximise its efficiency: “If Marcantonio Chiarini belonged to the Baroque movement and Claude Monet belonged to Impressionism, which movement did Francesco Paolo Michetti belong to?”
+We retrieved the information regarding the movement associated with Francesco Paolo Michetti by using a few-shot prompt, including in the examples both a widely-known and a lesser-known painter in order to maximise its efficiency: “If Marcantonio Chiarini belonged to the Baroque movement and Claude Monet belonged to Impressionism, which movement did Francesco Paolo Michetti belong to?”.

 *CHAT GPT*